ChunyuanLI/Alice4Alice/README.md

 Our development is largely based on the code (greatly appreciated!): https://github.com/xhujoy/CycleGAN-tensorflow

+Note: the links are only for academic use, please ask the providers for commercial purposes.

 ## Citation
 If you use this code for your research, please cite our [paper](https://arxiv.org/abs/1709.01215):